craigbridges/Nettle/README.md

 - Generating emails or notifications
 - Generating XML or CSV exports

-Using Nettle is simple, there are just 5 core concepts to learn:
+Using Nettle is simple, there are just five core concepts to learn:

 ### Model Bindings
 These are essentially the properties contained in the model.
 A string representation of the properties value will replace the binding place holder.
 The syntax for using a model binding is: